 Choosing to avoid and withdraw may eventually lead to complete withdrawal from one’s life, such as work, school, or other social settings.
-In this case, your anxiety would become debilitating because it would get in the way of your overall health and well-being and impact your ability to function.
+In this case, your anxiety will become debilitating because it will get in the way of your overall health and well-being and impact your ability to function.

 According to the German Medical Institution’s medically reviewed journal Deutsches Ärzteblatt International, ‘anxiety is considered a disease requiring treatment when it arises in the absence of any threat, or disproportionate relation to a threat, and keeps the affected individual from leading a normal life.’

 Types of anxiety disorders

 Frequent panic attacks and other mental symptoms are a sign of an anxiety disorder.
 Broadly speaking, there are five types of anxiety disorder – all of them are characterized by excessive fear and worry and can lead to a full-blown panic attack when triggered.